Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/examples/basiccrate.md

     Item: "lime_dye"
     # The custom model data of the item, -1 is disabled.
     Custom-Model-Data: -1
+    # The item model, Mojang introduced this in 1.21.4... this replaces custom model data!
+    # Set this to blank for it to do nothing.
+    Model:
+      # The namespace i.e. nexo
+      Namespace: ""
+      # The id i.e. emerald_helmet
+      Id: ""
     # Makes the key look enchanted.
     Glowing: true
   # Settings for the holograms.